counseling & career center

 IMPORTANT!!
 Common Application Supplements Can Be Submitted PRIOR To Completing and Submitting The Application.
 Send Counselors "The Supplements" At The Beginning Of Application Process.

-NEW - Conquering the Confusing Common App - These tips from the Hechinger Report walk you through the sections of the Common App to help you make sure you check everything that needs to be checked.
+Helpful information - Conquering the Confusing Common App - These tips from the Hechinger Report walk you through the sections of the Common App to help you make sure you check everything that needs to be checked.

 NEW for 2017 Grads - The Coalition for Access, Affordability, and Success in similar to the Common App in that it allows you to apply to multiple schools on one application.
 A diverse group of schools are members of the Coalition including Ivy Leagues, Michigan State, and U of M.